brho/akaros/GETTING_STARTED.md

 `$ make x86_64`

 This might take a while (10-20 minutes for me on a 2007 era laptop).

+Next you will need to add `bin` directories to your `PATH` where the cross compiler was installed.
+This will vary based on the architecture you built the toolchain for.
+Refer below for updating your PATH -

+* For riscv, add `$AKAROS_TOOLCHAINS/riscv-ucb-akaros-gcc/bin` to your PATH.
+* For x86_64, add `$AKAROS_TOOLCHAINS/x86_64-ucb-akaros-gcc/bin` to your PATH.
+* For x86_64 native, add `$AKAROS_TOOLCHAINS/x86_64-ucb-akaros-gcc-native/bin`
+to your PATH.

 Just to double check everything installed correctly, you should be able to run `x86_64-ucb-akaros-gcc` from your shell.